tabarra/txAdmin/docs/dev_notes.md

 On server start, or admins permission change:
 - write a `txData/<profile>/txAcePerms.cfg` with:
     - remove_ace/remove_principal to wipe old permissions (would need something like `remove_ace identifier.xxx:xx txadmin.* any`)
+    - or just `remove_ace identifier.xxx:xx txadmin.*` which would remove all aces, for all subscopes
     - add_ace/add_principal for each admin
 - stdin> `exec xxx.cfg; txaBroadcast xxxxx`